xxyjoel/xxyjoel.github.io/_posts/2020-04-01-deploying-analytics-apps.md

 ![mlops framework](/img/mlops_framework.PNG)

 Hakon breaks down learning into (1) offline and (2) online training and prediction into (1) batch and (2) on-demand.
-I'll add that 'on-demand' and 'real-time' can be further quantified to a specific service level agreements.
+I'll add that 'on-demand' could be quantified to a specific service level agreement.
 E.g. from point new data enters source, serve results in less than time t.

 Once service requirements are defined, we can break our analytics project - one where we need to build and productionalize a model, surfacing its results - into nine (9) components: